librenms/librenms/doc/Alerting/Templates.md

 Note that to and from can be specified either as timestamps with `time()` or as relative time `-3d` or `-36h`.
 When using relative time, the graph will show based on when the user views the graph, not when the event happened.
+Sharing a graph image with a relative time will always give the recipient access to current data, where a specific timestamp will only allow access to that timeframe.

 ### @signedGraphTag